ankor-ai/Algorithms/Optimization-Algorithms/Iterative-Algorithms/Natural-Gradient-Method/README.md

 # Natural Gradient Method

 ## Description
-This repository provides the description and the implementation of the natural gradient method.
+This repository provides the description of the natural gradient method.

 ## Assumptions of the natural gradient method